-This month, the BFI releases Kusturica’s Palme d’Or-winning Underground on Blu-ray and DVD, in both the familiar cinema version and a much longer TV miniseries re-edited for Serbian television.
+In 2016, the BFI released Kusturica’s Palme d’Or-winning Underground on Blu-ray and DVD, in both the familiar cinema version and a much longer TV miniseries re-edited for Serbian television.
 The film spans the bombing of Belgrade by the Germans in 1941 to the terminal rupture of Yugoslavia half a century later, along the way taking in official deception, propaganda images versus reality (an accusation later levelled at Kusturica’s film as a whole) and the constant collision between various types of authority and the irrepressible free spirits of his characters.

 Although this list of 10 other films from Yugoslavia and its constituent parts has been dictated primarily by their availability in English-subtitled video form (hence the unfortunate but unavoidable bias towards the last 15 years), it’s striking to see that all of them offer a similarly complex reflection on aspects of the region’s history, and usually a despairing or darkly comic one.
 This may partly be a by-product of the tastes of international festivals, distributors and critics, but it’s worth noting that many of these films were big domestic hits as well.